RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Experimental results

-Combining the \acp{fov} of \ac{ap}$1$ and \ac{ap}$2$ effectively decreases the probability of occlusion events happening, as when the \ac{los} between an \ac{ap} and a subject is blocked, the other \ac{ap} can exploit its own \ac{los} path to detect the person.
-In \fig{fig:occlusion} we report a qualitative example of this, by showing how combining the $2$ \ac{ap}s, RAPID can recover from an occlusion event (in this case, $3$ subjects are present in the environment).
+\smallsection{Improvement with multiple \ac{ap}s} Combining the \acp{fov} of \ac{ap}$1$ and \ac{ap}$2$ effectively decreases the probability of occlusion events happening, as when the \ac{los} between an \ac{ap} and a subject is blocked, the other \ac{ap} can exploit its own \ac{los} path to detect the person.
+In \fig{fig:occlusion} we report a qualitative example of this, showing that RAPID can effectively deal with occlusions by combining the \acp{fov} of the $2$ \ac{ap}s (in this case, $3$ subjects are present in the environment).
 The EKF estimated trajectories from \ac{ap}$1$ are shown in \fig{fig:occl-ap1}: subjects S$1$ and S$2$ are successfully detected and tracked, while S$3$, who is waving hands in P$3$, is not.
 This is due to a combination of the occlusion caused by S$1$ and the fact that P$3$ is placed at the edge of the \ac{fov} of \ac{ap}$1$.
 However, the position of \ac{ap}$2$ enables it to detect S$3$ successfully, while the trajectory of S$1$ can only be partially reconstructed.
-Considering the trajectories estimated by both \ac{ap}s, RAPID can detect and track all subjects, successfully extracting their $\mu$D signatures, which are reported in \fig{fig:occlusion-md}.
+Considering the trajectories estimated by both \ac{ap}s, RAPID can detect and track all subjects, successfully extracting their \ac{md} signatures, which are reported in \fig{fig:occlusion-md}.

-The subject detection rate is also significantly improved by using multiple \ac{ap}s, as shown in the purple curve in \fig{fig:det-ratio}.
+The subject detection rate is also significantly improved by using multiple \ac{ap}s, as shown in the blue curve in \fig{fig:det-ratio}.
 Despite \ac{ap}$1$ and \ac{ap}$2$ being placed along the same axis ($x$), and only $1.8$~m apart, this is sufficient to increase subject detection probability by $11\%$, $16\%$, $16\%$ and $11\%$ for the cases of $2$, $3$, $4$ and $5$ subjects, respectively.